Open-Source-Studio-at-ITP/Syllabus/README.md

 * Open Source Open Source

 ## Possible Description
-Open Source Open Source is a class about maintaining an inclusive, healthy open source project.
-The first half of the semester will focus on the technical aspects of project managing open source (Git, Github, Unit Testing, Continuous Integration).
-Students will be required to complete short exercises that involve contributing to open source projects.
+Open Source Studio is a class about maintaining an inclusive, healthy open source project.
+The first half of the semester will focus on the technical aspects of project management and open source software development (Git, Github, Unit Testing, Continuous Integration).
+Students will be complete weekly short exercises around contributing to open source projects.
 The second half of the semester will transition to a "studio" style course.
-Students will work together and propose to develop an open source project.
-Each week one group's project is selected, issues and milestones are triaged in class, and all students will work to make a contribution.
+Students will work together and propose a contribution to an open source project or develop their own project.
+We'll use a broad definition for "open source" project with an emphasis on documentation and collaboration.
 Guest speakers will visit the class in person or over skype to talk about their experience maintaining an open source project.

 ## Readings
 * [What Does “Open Source” Even Mean?](https://medium.com/@kenjagan/what-does-open-source-even-mean-6bd47befe696) by Jen Kagan